-AMP Transmission LLC, a wholly owned and consolidated subsidiary of AMP, an Ohio not-for - profit, to own and provide transmission services in Delaware, Indiana, Kentucky, Maryland, Michigan, Ohio, Pennsylvania, Virginia and West Virginia for the Members.
+AMP Transmission LLC, a wholly owned and consolidated subsidiary of AMP, an Ohio not-for-profit, owns and provides transmission services in Delaware, Indiana, Kentucky, Maryland, Michigan, Ohio, Pennsylvania, Virginia and West Virginia for the Members.

 2. Summary of Significant Accounting Policies